-The wireless technology being employed by NBN Co does, of course, differ markedly from other technologies being employed in the NBN rollout, with different methods of broadband transmission being employed and different speeds on offer.
-While a lot of the attention has focused on the fibre rollout, consumers living in areas covered by fixed wireless and satellite may be wondering how wireless NBN compares to other broadband technologies and what their options are.
+The wireless technology being employed by NBN Co does, of course, differ markedly from the other technologies being employed in the NBN rollout, with different methods of broadband transmission being employed and different speeds on offer.
+While a lot of the attention has understandably focused on the fibre rollout, consumers living in areas covered by fixed wireless and satellite may be wondering how wireless NBN compares to other broadband technologies and what their options are.

 Fixed wireless uses a technology known as LTE (also known as 4G), with NBN Co explaining that it works via the transmission of signals “to and from a small antenna fixed on the outside of a home or business, which is pointed directly towards the NBN fixed wireless facility”.
 The antenna will be connected by a cable running through the wall to an NBN connection box located within the premises, NBN explains.
 NBN states that each of its fixed wireless facilities serves a set number of premises, with the bandwidth per household designed to be more consistent than mobile wireless.

-Fixed wireless and satellite will not deliver speeds equivalent to the fixed line technologies being used, however will deliver a speed upgrade on existing internet technologies.
-While NBN Co is offering wholesale speeds of up to 100 Mbps download and 40 Mbps upload over NBN fibre, as already noted the maximum speeds currently on offer from fixed wireless are 50 Mbps download and 20 Mbps upload, and satellite 25 Mbps download and 5 Mbps upload.
+While fibre-to-the-premises and fibre-to-the-node, along with hybrid fibre coaxial, are making up the vast majority of the NBN rollout, NBN Co states that fixed wireless and satellite will deliver high-speed broadband beyond the fixed line footprint.
+Fixed wireless and satellite will not deliver speeds equivalent to the fixed line technologies being used, however they will deliver a speed upgrade on existing internet technologies.
+While NBN Co is offering wholesale speeds of up to 100 Mbps download and 40 Mbps upload over NBN fibre, the maximum speeds currently on offer for wireless service are:

 To put the sort of speeds on offer into context, NBN Co states its fixed wireless plans operating at 50 Mbps download and 20 Mbps upload speeds will be capable of:

-- Downloading a 10 minute lecture from YouTube in 12 seconds.
+- Downloading a 10 minute lecture from YouTube in 12 seconds

-- Downloading a 2 hour podcast in 3 minutes 12 seconds.
+- Downloading a 2 hour podcast in 3 minutes 12 seconds

-- Downloading a 2 hour HD movie in 16 minutes.
+- Downloading a 2 hour HD movie in 16 minutes

-- Uploading a 2 GB document to the cloud in 13 minutes 20 seconds.
+- Uploading a 2 GB document to the cloud in 13 minutes 20 seconds

-To arrange for a fixed wireless or satellite broadband plan you will need to get in touch with your preferred internet service provider (ISP) to find out whether your premises is eligible before ordering your broadband plan.
+To arrange for a fixed wireless or satellite broadband plan, you will need to get in touch with your preferred internet service provider (ISP) to find out whether your premises is eligible before ordering your broadband plan.
 As explained by NBN Co, to be eligible for fixed wireless “customers’ premises must be within the NBN wireless coverage area and have a line of sight between the closest or most appropriate NBN fixed wireless base station”.

-- Within 1.5 metres of an electrical outlet.
+- Within 1.5 metres of an electrical outlet

-- In an office or study, or near any existing phone sockets.
+- In an office or study, or near any existing phone sockets

-- A cool, dry and ventilated area with no sinks or water outlets.
+- A cool, dry and ventilated area with no sinks or water outlets

-- Away from busy areas where it may be knocked or damaged.
+- Away from busy areas where it may be knocked or damaged

-- A place where the equipment can be easily reached.
+- A place where the equipment can be easily reached

-- A place where you’re not planning any major renovations.
+- A place where you’re not planning any major renovations

 Customers will also need to check modem compatibility with their ISP, with some offering modems with their respective plans.

 With regard to satellite broadband installation, as explained by NBN Co, a qualified technician will install a dish, typically on the user’s roof or wall, generally either 80 cm or 120 cm in diameter depending on the user’s location.
-NBN states that the receiver and transmitter is mounted on the dish, with two cables to be used to connect the dish to the user’s satellite modem, located inside the premises.
+NBN states that the receiver and transmitter are mounted on the dish, with two cables to be used to connect the dish to the user’s satellite modem, located inside the premises.